mythkiven/mkAppleOpenSourceDownload/README.md

 # mkAppleOpenSourceDownload

-You can download the corresponding source code from "opensource.apple.com" according to the specified word (support for fuzzy matching).
+You can search and download the source code on "opensource.apple.com" based on keywords

 ![](https://github.com/mythkiven/tmp/blob/master/resource/img/python/mkAppleOpenSourceDownload.png)